camercu/oscp-prep/CHEATSHEET.md

 ./kerbrute userenum --dc DC_IP -d DOMAINNAME userlist.txt

 # dump all LDAP users
-impacket-GetADUsers -all -no-pass -dc-ip DC_IP DOMAIN.tld
+impacket-GetADUsers -all -no-pass -dc-ip DC_IP DOMAIN.tld/
+impacket-GetADUsers -all -dc-ip DC_IP DOMAIN.tld/user:password

 # ASREPRoasting - Kerberos attack that allows password hashes to be retrieved
 # for users that do not require pre-authentication (user has “Do not use